-- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city begins with phased reopening aspects, the city does not ease prudent measures too early, which could potentially expose our residents to a second wave of the virus - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phase I reopening plans - Temperature checks and face coverings needed to enter city buildings - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - City Hall utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Need for additional thermal infrared thermometers to assist with reopening aspects - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment, especially Mike's Beauty Supply on Main St. for their multiple donations. - Mayor Sarno met with Dr. Keorack of Baystate Health and Dr. Robert Roose of Trinity Health for his weekly Monday briefing. - Mayor Sarno to host a roundtable discussion with community stakeholders on community relations with police and reviewing and implementing strategies and initiatives
+- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city begins with phased reopening aspects, the city does not ease prudent measures too early, which could potentially expose our residents to a second wave of the virus - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phase I reopening plans - Temperature checks and face coverings needed to enter city buildings - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - City Hall utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Need for additional thermal infrared thermometers to assist with reopening aspects - Mayor Sarno spoke with Governor Baker to discuss reopening aspects across the Commonwealth and the City.
+Possible second stage of phase II reopening for restaurants and other establishments - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment